 Barney Lake Trail is a 8.8 mile moderately trafficked out and back trail located near Bridgeport, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Horses are also able to use this trail.

 Aspen groves and distant snow-capped peaks.
 This is a nice hike that takes you from the bustling "city" of the Mono Village Resort to semi-solitude in roughly four easy miles.
 There is a small stream to cross early in the hike, but nothing that can't usually be jumped across.
 Half way to the lake you will pass through some Aspen groves just outside the Hoover Wilderness.
 The final climb to the lake can seem tedious, but the rewards are well worth effort.
 Be sure to bring the camera and plenty of film!